UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Partial Hospitalization Programs (PHPs) for Teen ADHD Treatment

-A partial hospitalization treatment program offers intensive family, group, and individual therapy sessions for several hours 4 to 6 days per week.
+A partial hospitalization treatment program offers intensive family, group, and individual therapy sessions for several hours 5 days per week.
 Your teenager receives comprehensive, intensive care, participating in the therapy required to help them develop coping skills while still being able to go home each evening.

 Intensive Outpatient Programs (IOPs) for Teen ADHD Treatment

-An intensive outpatient treatment program involves several therapy and education sessions each day, 3 to 5 days a week.
+An intensive outpatient treatment program involves several therapy and education sessions several times a week.
 While not as intensive as a PHP, an IOP provides the care your teen needs when once-a-week therapy is not enough.
 Your adolescent will have access to the same level of excellent care but attend fewer times per week.

 UnitedHealthcare typically offers some level of coverage for IOPs.
 Call BasePoint Academy to check your benefits.
 Our admissions specialist will check your coverage levels, answer your questions, and determine if prior authorization is required before your child can begin treatment.